 Following the press conference, Walgreen's management and staff invited the group to a "wrap party" to enjoy some refreshments and pose for photos with the Kiss mosaic.

 "What a day!" said Frank Caldwell, who served in the Pacific.
 "This is like a dream come true -- celebrating the day we learned we could all go home-- and in Times Square!"

-"Keep the Spirit of '45 Day Alive!" will be organizing annual celebrations in Times Square on August 14th each year.
-A major celebration for the 70th anniversary of the end of WWII on August 14, 2015.
+"Keep the Spirit of '45 Day Alive!" will be organizing annual celebrations in Times Square on August 14 each year, including a major celebration for the 70th anniversary of the end of WWII on August 14, 2015.

 Prior to the press conference, the group assembled in front of a 6 ft version of artist Seward Johnson's famous sculpture depicting the "Kiss" that was placed in Time Square's Duffy Plaza by the Sculpture Foundation to commemorate the Day.

 Joy Beebe and her daughter, Barbara, in Times Square with photos of Joy's husband Carl during the August 14, 2012 event hosted by Walgreens.